F-i-f/soft-brightness/README.md

 - __gse_libs__

-  This meson variable is intended for external javascript libraries.
+  This meson variable is intended for external JavaScript libraries.
-  The difference between `gse_sources` and `gse_libs` is that the `gse_sources` javascript files will be checked for syntax when running `ninja check` while the `gse_libs` javascript files won't.
+  The difference between `gse_sources` and `gse_libs` is that the `gse_sources` JavaScript files will be checked for syntax when running `ninja check` while the `gse_libs` JavaScript files won't.

   The very commonly used `convenience.js` file is included in the meson-gse distribution and its path is available in the meson